infinum/eightshift-docs/website/docs/basics/extending-classes.md

 }
 ```

-As you see from the provided example, we created a new class and extended the functionality from the Eightshift-libs.
+As you can see from the provided example, we created a new class and extended the functionality from the Eightshift-libs.

-In your new class, you have a `register` method that must be in every class that registers WordPress action hooks or filters, and we call them **service classes**.
+In your new class, you have a `register` method that must be in every class that registers WordPress action hooks or filters.
+We call these **service classes**.

-Your class contains three action hooks now; from this example, you can see that if you don't want to use some functionality, remove the action, and it is not used anymore.
-For more details on what each hook callback does, go to the extended class in Eightshift-libs and see what it does.
+Your class contains three action hooks now.
+From this example, you can see that if you don't want to use some functionality, remove the action, and it is not used anymore.
+For more details on what each hook's callback does, go to the extended class in Eightshift-libs and see the logic defined there.